thunder-project/thunder-docs/markdown/image-methods.md

 #### `totif(path, prefix='image', overwrite=False)`

-Write 2d or 3d images as TIF files.
+Write 2d images as TIF files.

 Files will be written into a newly-created directory.
 Three-dimensional data will be treated as RGB channels.